yuyu2172/image-labelling-tool/examples/ssd/README.md

 ### Process
-1. Annotate dataset (please read the README in the top of this repo)
+1. Annotate dataset (please read the [README](https://github.com/yuyu2172/image-labelling-tool) in the top of this repo)

 Please store all image data below `DATA_DIR`.
-The label names should be writtein in a YAML file locating at LABEL_NAME.
+The label names should be writtein in a YAML file locating at `LABEL_NAME`.
-The file extension of the images can be selected by EXT (e.g. jpg).
+The file extension of the images can be selected by `EXT` (e.g. jpg).

 After finish annotating data,
 the annotation files are stored umder `DATA_DIR` together with the images.